 These fluffy Carrot Pancakes with yogurt are high in protein and are a nice source of both a veggie and fruit.
-They are also special enough for a holiday breakfast or brunch because they are super fluffy and taste a little like carrot cake!
+They are also special enough for a holiday breakfast or brunch since they taste like carrot cake!

 carrot-pancakes-in-stack-on-plate-with-pear

-These pancakes are a favorite way to have a veggie for breakfast.
-They sort of remind me of carrot cake, flavor-wise, just without the frosting of course.
-They’re packed with a nice mix of nutrients and have a super fluffy texture from the inclusion of yogurt.
+These pancakes are one of our favorite ways to have a veggie for breakfast.
+They remind me of carrot cake muffins, they have a nice mix of nutrients, and are super fluffy texture from the inclusion of yogurt.

 Your toddler won’t eat?
 Help is here!